Goodbye to Yesterday (No Angels song): Release and reception

 "Goodbye to Yesterday" was eventually selected as the album's lead single out of a total of seven songs.
 Although the full track was given its first ever radio airplay at midnight on 1 February 2007, following the official announcement of the band reunion, a twenty-second clip of "Goodbye to Yesterday" was previewed on RTL network's news programme Punkt 12 during a press conference the day before.
 By 2 February the entire track had been ripped from radio, and leaked onto the internet.
-Officially released on 16 March 2007 in all German-speaking countries, the CD, two-track and the digital single spawned dance, electronic and house music-influenced remixes by producers and DJs sich as DJ Klaas, Milan East, Redfly, Roland Spremberg, and Stephan Gade.
+Officially released on 16 March 2007 in all German-speaking countries, the CD, two-track and the digital single spawned dance, electronic and house music-influenced remixes by producers and DJs such as DJ Klaas, Milan East, Redfly, Roland Spremberg, and Stephan Gade.

 Released at midnight of 1 February 2007 to European radio stations, "Goodbye to Yesterday" debuted at number 22 on the German Airplay Chart only three days after its release.
 It eventually reached its peak position of number 14 in its second week, but remained another ten weeks within the top 30 of that particular chart, according to Nielsen Music Control.
 Following its physical release on 16 March 2007 in German-speaking Europe, the single debuted at number 4 on the German Singles Chart based on composite digital singles and CD singles sales, becoming No Angels' highest-charting single since 2003's "Feelgood Lies."
 However, as the song failed to climb any higher during its nine-week chart run, it also became the band's first leading single not to reach the top position on the German Media Control Chart.
 Altogether, "Goodbye to Yesterday" sold more than 30,000 copies domestically.

 In Switzerland, the single opened and peaked at number 16 on the Swiss Singles Chart, where it became the group's highest-charting single since 2002's "Still in Love with You."
 It remained eight weeks on the chart and eventually emerged as the album's best-selling single there.
 By contrast, "Goodbye to Yesterday" became No Angels' lowest-charting single since 2002's "All Cried Out" in Austria.
 It debuted at number 21 on the Ö3 Austria Top 40 and fell out of the top 100 in its seventh week, also becoming the band's shortest-running single until then.
 In addition, the track peaked at number 19 on a composite Eurochart Hot 100 Singles chart.